-If you’d like to see just how I taught myself to reupholster these chairs, I shared the step by step process in this how to reupholster dining chairs post.
+If you’d like to see just how I taught myself to reupholster these chairs, I shared the step by step process in this post: how to reupholster dining chairs.

-Then, for the end chairs I wanted them to go, but not match, and I found these ones on sale at World Market.
+Then, for the end chairs I wanted them to go, but not match, and I found some on sale at World Market (the ones I got are no longer available but you can find similar ones here.)
 They’re really comfortable.

 Once those two things were done, the dining room stalled for quite some time.

 Then I was flipping through the Crate & Barrel catalog one day and spotted a beauty of a chandelier (find similar ones here).
 I still had gift cards from my wedding, so I made the purchase.